NayeemurR/quizread_backend/design/notes/concept_design_changes.md

 I decided to not implement the promptAnnotation action.
 This is because I feel as if this is a more frontend related action that can be handled with a sync.
 Since this assignment is for the backend, I decided to not implement it.

+I added a bookId field to the Annotate concept.
+This is because I need to know the bookId to get the annotations for a specific book.

 ### FocusTimer

 I listened to the feedback given on my assignment 2 and drastically reduced the complexity of the timer.
 I was told that FocusTimer is a good general concept, but the actual implementation was way too app-specific.
 All a timer needs to know is the start time and countdown.
 It doesn't need to know the user, the book, or the pages.
 That stuff can be taken care of in a sync.